SergeyKisa228/Embedded_C/MultitaskingSystem_on_FreeRTOS/README.md

 The project consists of three tasks:

-1. vTaskLED: The LED flashes on the PC13 pin with an interval of 500 ms
+**1. vTaskLED:** The LED flashes on the PC13 pin with an interval of 500 ms

-2. vTaskButton: Polls the button on pin PA0, sends the click counter to the queue
+**2. vTaskButton:** Polls the button on pin PA0, sends the click counter to the queue

-3. vTaskUART: Accepts data from the queue and outputs the "Button pressed X times" message to the UART
+**3. vTaskUART:** Accepts data from the queue and outputs the "Button pressed X times" message to the UART

 Data is transferred between tasks via a message queue (queueButton), and access to the UART is protected by a mutex (uartMutexHandle).